 Models that rank highest in their respective segments are:

-- Midsize BEV SUV segment: Tesla Model Y
+- Midsize/Large BEV SUV segment: Volkswagen ID.4 X

-In the luxury PHEV segment, criteria for awards were not met, thus no awards are given this year in this segment.
+In the Premium PHEV and BEV MPV segments, criteria for awards were not met, thus no awards are given this year.

 The China New Energy Vehicle Initial Quality Study (NEV-IQS) measures new-vehicle quality by examining problems experienced by NEV owners in two segments: design-related problems and defects/ malfunctions.
 Specific diagnostic questions include 236 problem symptoms across 10 categories: features/ controls/ displays; exterior; interior; infotainment system; seats; driving experience; driving assistance; powertrain; battery/ charging; and climate.

-The study is based on responses from 5,672 vehicle owners who purchased their vehicle between September 2021 and March 2022.
-The study includes 65 models from 36 different brands, among which 45 models have sufficient samples.
-The study was fielded from March through May 2022 in 56 cities across China.
+The study is based on responses from 7,191 vehicle owners who purchased their vehicle between July 2022 and January 2023.
+The study includes 76 models from 36 different brands, among which 53 models have sufficient samples.
+The study was fielded from January through March 2023 in 81 cities across China.